citp/privacy-policy-historical/d/de/def/defenders.org.md

-Defenders of Wildlife works with our sister organization, Defenders of Wildlife Action Fund ([www.defendersactionfund.org](http://www.defendersactionfund.org/)).
-Both organizations may contact you in a manner consistent with that described above and below in this privacy policy.
+Defenders of Wildlife may contact you in a manner consistent with that described above and below in this privacy policy.

-Many of our websites are jointly operated by Defenders of Wildlife and our sister organization, Defenders of Wildlife Action Fund.
-These sites include: Defenders Wildlife Action Center ([http://action.defenders.org](http://action.defenders.org/)), and Defenders sentinel sites such as [www.saveesa.org](http://www.saveesa.org/), [www.savearcticrefuge.org](http://www.savearcticrefuge.org/), and [www.wolfcampaign.org](http://www.wolfcampaign.org/).
-Your privacy will be protected on these sites in accordance with this privacy policy as they are on websites operated solely by Defenders of Wildlife. websites jointly operated by Defenders of Wildlife and Defenders of Wildlife Action Fund will be clearly noted—typically in the footer.
+Many websites are operated by Defenders of Wildlife including Defenders Wildlife Action Center ([http://action.defenders.org](http://action.defenders.org/)), and Defenders sentinel sites such as [www.savearcticrefuge.org](http://www.savearcticrefuge.org/).
+Your privacy will be protected on these sites in accordance with this privacy policy as they are on websites operated solely by Defenders of Wildlife.

 You should be aware that we use third-party vendors to provide services on this site and in our business operations.
 The information that you submit on this site may be provided to those vendors on a confidential basis so that those vendors can provide services (such as maintaining our database, sending e-mail messages to activists, facilitating our fundraising activities and campaigns, or processing credit card transactions) on our behalf.